iree-org/iree-bare-metal-arm/README.md

 #### Host Build

 You will need an installation of IREE on your host machine.
-One option is to build IREE on your host machine.
-Another option is to install a snapshot build and to compile some additional tools.
+We recommend to install a snapshot and to only build some additional tools.
+Another option is to build everything on your host machine.

 ##### Install a Snapshot

+> TL;DR:<br>
+> &nbsp;&nbsp;&nbsp;&nbsp;You can use [`build_tools/install_iree_host_tools.sh`](https://github.com/iml130/iree-bare-metal-arm/blob/main/build_tools/install_iree_host_tools.sh) to install the host build.
+Make sure you active the virtual environment afterwards.

 The snapshot can be installed via the following commands: